 3. Scale of project

-Are you planning a complete facelift of your home, or focusing the renovations only in one part of the house?
+Are you planning a complete facelift of your home, or focusing the renovations only on one part of the house?
 If you are renovating only a small part of your house, or don’t plan to significantly change your overall layout, it would be better to seek a contractor – the project would be a much easier one for you to personally undertake, and engaging a contractor would be more cost-effective.

-However, if you are planning very significant changes – such as hacking down walls – do seek the advice of an interior designer, who will have valuable insight on whether it is wise to do so, and can shoulder the load of the time and planning needed for the project.
+However, if you are planning significant changes – such as hacking down walls – do seek the advice of an interior designer, who will have valuable insight on whether it is wise to do so, and can shoulder the load of the time and planning needed for the project.